lumanya/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/dir creating directory in tmp mv command tpo move file from one directory to another rm command to delete a filex rm -r command to delete directoryx
+mkdir /tmp/dir creating directory in tmp mv command tpo move file from one directory to another rm command to delete a filex rm -r command to delete directory cd - command to navigate to prevoius directory